gvvaughan/specl/README.md

 indented underneath that description.
 So you'll end up most of your examples written as follows:

-    - it treats all following indented lines as example code: !lua |
+    - it treats all following indented lines as example code: |
         Stack = require "stack"
         stack = Stack {}
         ...